 I graduated from Edinburgh University with a Masters Degree in Psychology in 1985.
 I have studied at Post Graduate level with the Charlie Waller Institute (CWI) at Reading University and at the University of Hertfordshire where I was awarded a Post Graduate Diploma in Cognitive Behavioural Therapy (CBT).
 I am a fully accredited member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
 I am married with four children.

 Central to the workings of Cognitive Behavioural Therapy is that our interpretation of an event or experience affects our responses to it.
-I will work collaboratively with you, exploring worries and anxieties that may have been difficult for you to manage for many years and in doing so we will give you knowledge and understanding – a tool kit that will allow you to live your life as you want to, to enable you at last to feel good about yourself and the world around you.
+I will work collaboratively with you, exploring worries and anxieties that may be new to you or may have been difficult for you to manage for many years.
+I will help you to explore these and then help to give you knowledge and understanding – a tool kit that will allow you to live your life as you want to, to enable you to feel confident about managing your life and to feel good about yourself and the world around you.
 I have an integrative approach to therapy and draw upon other modalities if it is appropriate.

 CBT is one of the most effective forms of psychotherapy and is an excellent evidence based therapy for all anxiety disorders and depression.
-It can also help resolve relationship issues, handle stress better, help improve your self-esteem and self confidence .
+It can also help resolve relationship issues, handle stress better, help improve your self-esteem and self confidence in your professional life as well as personal.
+It is a closed end therapy with the emphasis from the start of treatment for you to learn to manage your life so you do not become dependant on therapy.

 One of the most important aspects of undertaking any therapy is the relationship that you build with your therapist as this will determine how well you respond to treatment and give you the best opportunity of achieving your goals for treatment.